 Interviews lasted an average of 35 minutes per participant.

-RESULTS:
+Results:

 In nearly all cases (10/11), participants showed a “strong” or “very strong” indication that additional caller profile information strengthened their confidence in the legitimacy of the theoretical phone call.